GeekTrainer/js-basics-1/making-decisions/README.md

 ### Negation operator

-You've seen so far how if you can use an if...else to carry out conditional logic.
+You've seen so far how if you can use an `if...else` statement to create conditional logic.
 Anything that goes into an `if` needs to evaluate to true/false.
 By using the `!` operator you can _negate_ the expression.
 It would look like so:

 ```javascript
 if (!condition) {